Symbolic Quantum-Trajectory Method for Multichannel Dicke Superradiance: Abstract

 \section{Abstract}

-We develop and solve a Dicke superradiant model with two or more competing collective decay channels of tunable rates.
-Recent work analyzed stationary properties of multichannel Dicke superradiance using hydrodynamic mean-field approximations as shown by Mok et al.~[Phys.
-Rev. Res.
-7, L022015 (2025)].
-We extend this with a symbolic quantum-trajectory method, providing a simple route to analytic solutions.
+We solve Dicke superradiance with two or more competing collective decay channels of tunable rates using a symbolic quantum-trajectory construction.
+The method yields closed time-domain populations and observables as finite sums of exponentials for arbitrary numbers of emitters and arbitrary decay rates.
 For two channels, the behavior of the stationary ground-state distribution resembles a first-order phase transition at the point where the channel-rate ratio is equal to unity.
-For $d$ competing channels, we obtain scaling laws for the superradiant peak time and intensity.
+For balanced $d$-channel decay, we obtain scaling laws for the superradiant peak time and intensity.
 These results unify and extend single-channel Dicke dynamics to multilevel emitters and provide a compact tool for cavity and waveguide experiments, where permutation-symmetric reservoirs engineer multiple collective decay paths.

 Collective light–matter coupling is a cornerstone of quantum optics, with Dicke’s seminal prediction of superradiance standing as its most striking manifestation~\cite{dicke1954}.
-When an ensemble of $N$ identical \emph{two‑level} emitters is fully inverted, the sample releases a short flash of radiation whose peak intensity scales quadratically, $\mathcal{I}_{\max}\!\propto\!N^{2}$, and occurs at $t_{\text{peak}}\simeq\ln N/(\gamma N)$, where $\gamma$ is the single‑atom decay rate~\cite{temnov2005,Scully2009super}.
-Closed, time‑domain solutions of this single‑channel problem were obtained in the 1970s~\cite{tsung1977Part1, tsung1977Part2} and by different methods, more recently~\cite{holzinger2025a, holzinger2025b}.
+When an ensemble of $N$ identical \emph{two-level} emitters is fully inverted, the sample releases a short flash of radiation whose peak intensity scales quadratically, $\mathcal{I}_{\max}\!\propto\!N^{2}$, and occurs at $t_{\text{peak}}\simeq\ln N/(\gamma N)$, where $\gamma$ is the single-atom decay rate~\cite{temnov2005,Scully2009super}.
+Closed, time-domain solutions of this single-channel problem were obtained in the 1970s~\cite{tsung1977Part1,tsung1977Part2} and by different methods, more recently~\cite{holzinger2025a,holzinger2025b}.